wp-plugins/active-directory-integration/readme.txt

 = Can I use LDAPS instead of TLS? =
 Yes, you can.
 Just put "ldaps://" in front of the server in the option labeled "Domain Controller" (e.g. "ldaps://dc.domain.tld"), enter 636 as port and deactivate the option "Use TLS".

+= Is it possible to get more informations from the Test Tool? = Yes.
+Since 1.0-RC1 you get more informations from the Test Tool by setting WordPress into debug mode.
+Simply add DEFINE('WP_DEBUG',true); to your wp-config.php.

 == Screenshots ==